juanpovedapl/DevOps-Bootcamp/README.md

 ---

 ### Docker classroom
-Once you are done with education, proceed with the following docker laboratories (which include essential practices for the bootcamp):
+Once you are done with education, proceed with the following docker laboratories (which include essential practices for the bootcamp).
+When you're done with each, take an screenshot of the output and send it to DevOps-Bootcamp slack channel:
 - [30 min: Cowsay](http://pwd.dst.ibm.com:4000/cowsay/)
 - [30 min: Docker Volumes](http://pwd.dst.ibm.com:4000/volumes/)
 - [30 min: Docker Ports](http://pwd.dst.ibm.com:4000/ports/)